glycodynamics/Tutorial-Glycoprotein-MD/README.md

 equil01 equil03 equil05 equil07 equil09 run-eq-CGpu.sh  structure.rst7
 equil02 equil04 equil06 equil08 equil10 structure.parm7
 ```
-directories equil01 to equil10 contain input files for a 10 step MD equilibration protocol.
+directories equil01 to equil10 contain input files for a 10-step MD equilibration protocol.
 File run-eq-CGpu.sh has commands to run these 10 steps.
-If your guest ID is an even number, use   CUDA_VISIBLE_DEVICES=0 and if it is an odd number use CUDA_VISIBLE_DEVICES=0
+If your guest ID is an even number, use   CUDA_VISIBLE_DEVICES=0, and if it is an odd number use CUDA_VISIBLE_DEVICES=0
 Running equilibration:

 ```